Scrum (project management): Product owner

 Each scrum team has one product owner.
 The product owner focuses on the business side of product development and spends the majority of time liaising with stakeholders and the team.
 The role is intended to primarily represent the product's stakeholders, the voice of the customer, or the desires of a committee, and bears responsibility for the delivery of business results.
 Product owners manage the product backlog and are responsible for maximizing the value that a team delivers.
-They do not dictate the technical solutions of a team but may instead attempt to seek consensus among team members.

-As the primary liaison of the scrum team towards stakeholders, product owners are responsible for communicating announcements, project definitions and progress, RIDAs (risks, impediments, dependencies, and assumptions), funding and scheduling changes, the product backlog, and project governance, among other responsibilities.
-Product owners can also cancel a sprint if necessary, without the input of team members.
+However, it is the developers, not the product owner, who decide how much to do in each sprint and how to accomplish it.

 Developers

-In scrum, the term developer or team member refers to anyone who plays a role in the development and support of the product and can include researchers, architects, designers, programmers, etc.
+In scrum, the term developer or team member refers to anyone who plays a role in the development and support of the product and can include researchers, systems architects, designers, programmers, etc.

 Scrum master

 Scrum is facilitated by a scrum master, whose role is to educate and coach teams about scrum theory and practice.
-Scrum masters have differing roles and responsibilities from traditional team leads or project managers.
-Some scrum master responsibilities include coaching, objective setting, problem solving, oversight, planning, backlog management, and communication facilitation.
-On the other hand, traditional project managers often have people management responsibilities, which a scrum master does not.
-Scrum teams do not involve project managers, so as to maximize self-organisation among developers.
+Scrum masters have differing roles and responsibilities from team leads or project managers; project managers often have people management responsibilities, which a scrum master does not.
+Scrum teams do not involve project managers to maximize self-organisation among developers.